 (at around 26 mins) In the film, it is said that "Motaba" was more deadly than the "Ebola" virus.
 Then they show a picture of the "Motaba" virus.
 The virus shown in the photograph, is a strain of Ebola.

 Betsy, the white-headed capuchin Monkey, also appears in the sitcom Friends (1994) as Marcel, Ross' pet.
 The monkey's prior role in Outbreak was spoofed by a poster showing Marcel as the star in the fictional movie "Outbreak 2: The Virus Takes Manhattan".
-Both the movie and the TV series are Warner Brothers productions.
+Both the movie and the television series are Warner Brothers productions.

 This film won a development battle with a similar viral-outbreak thriller project at 20th Century Fox called "Hot Zone".
 That film was going to be directed by Ridley Scott and star Robert Redford and Jodie Foster, but ran into script problems that threw it off stride.
-When producer Arnold Kopelson hired Ted Tally to work on his script, he liked the results so much that he immediately sent it out to Harrison Ford; Ford declined, but then Dustin Hoffman and Wolfgang Petersen signed on to star and direct, and Warner Bros. greenlit the film for a 1995 release.
+When Arnold Kopelson hired Ted Tally to work on his script, he liked the results so much, that he immediately sent it out to Harrison Ford; Ford declined, but then Dustin Hoffman and Wolfgang Petersen signed on to star and direct, and Warner Bros. greenlit the film for a 1995 release.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.